ShMcK/redux-action-thunk/README.md

-# Redux Action Middleware (RAM)
+# Redux Action Thunk

 *Note: in Beta.
 Currently not yet published to NPM*

 No more import types.
 Instead, register your actions on startup and call actions using middleware.
-Redux Action Middleware allows you to write more modular code, as you no longer have to import your store, action, or types.
+Redux Action Thunk allows you to write more modular code, as you no longer have to import your store, action, or types.
 EVER.

-### Before Action Middleware
+### Before

 ```js
 // actions.js